How to Use a Tailscale VPN for Remote Work and Travel

 Custom Exit Nodes Configuration

 OK, so you’ve enabled Tailscale on the GL-iNet router in the Applications section.
-Now, in order to allow our work laptop (or any device) connected to the router’s LAN to access Tailscale, we must enable IP forwarding and add subnets.
+Now, in order to allow our work laptop (or any device) connected to the router’s LAN to access Tailscale, we must add subnets.
 It might sound a little tricky at first, but it’s very easy.

 First, SSH into your travel router.
 Remember to use the password to your router this time, not your laptop or Raspberry Pi password.
 Open a Terminal window on your Mac or Linux laptop and type: